 Q: However, as the wake was at the non-Buddhist son’s home, the family there might not like the chanting, and since the Father seemed to be not affiliated with Buddhism when alive, the Buddhist son advised his Mother against chanting.
 What do you think?

 A: Such advice is unskilful due to these reasons – The Father was not of the second son’s faith anyway, which makes adhering to a Buddhism-free funeral not compulsory.
-If there was forced bedside conversion, it does not count as actual embracing of a any faith.
+If there was forced bedside conversion, it does not count as actual embracing of any faith.
 The Mother, being the spouse and only parent of both sons, should have the final say on what should be done.
-Traditional old Chinese folks, including the Father, are usually okay with Amituofo’s name being played, as Amituofo is very much a part of Chinese culture.
+Traditional Chinese old folks, including the Father, are usually okay with Amituofo’s name being played, as Amituofo is very much a part of Chinese culture.

 It was probably the second son who insisted on a non-Buddhist funeral of his personal preference, without respecting his Father’s traditional beliefs which by default slants towards above.
 Nianfo is especially crucial to help the Father have the best rebirth, away from all suffering – which is what everyone in the family wishes, including the sons, Mother and Father himself.
 There seems to be no sign of conflict, other than the Buddhist son’s self-imagined possibility?
 The Mother’s decision should be respected after reflecting upon these 6 points.
 In the first place, it would had been better for the Mother and first son to be more assertive, to take charge of the whole funeral, if they really wanted to more efficiently help the Father.